 Popular Employer Salaries for Reporter

 Gannett Co Inc, Lee Enterprises Inc, Mergermarket, American City Business Journals, and Sinclair Broadcast Group, Inc are top-notch employers for Reporters in this area.
-Heading up the field in terms of compensation, NBC News offers the most; Reporters earn $61K on average there.
-Those in search of high salaries should also consider Mergermarket, Sinclair Broadcast Group, Inc, and American City Business Journals, top-paying firms where Reporters rake in a respectable $54K, $37K, or $36K, respectively.
+Heading up the field in terms of compensation, NBC News offers the most; Reporters earn $68K on average there.
+Those in search of high salaries should also consider Mergermarket, American City Business Journals, and Sinclair Broadcast Group, Inc, top-paying firms where Reporters rake in a comfortable $54K, $42K, or $38K, respectively.

-Sound Publishing, Inc., Lee Enterprises Inc, and Gannett Co Inc also rank near the bottom for pay, handing out $28K, $29K, and $33K-paychecks on average.
+Employees at Sound Publishing, Inc., Lee Enterprises Inc, and Gannett Co Inc can also expect below-average earnings of $27K, $29K, and $33K.

 Popular Skills for Reporter

-Reporters seem to wield many skills on the job.
-Fortunate workers who know Financial Reporting command much higher paychecks, scoring salaries 37 percent above average.
+Survey results imply that Reporters deploy a substantial tool kit of skills at work.
+Fortunate workers who know Financial Reporting command much higher paychecks, scoring salaries 30 percent above average.
 Those listing Photography as a skill should be prepared for drastically lower pay.
-Adobe Photoshop and Adobe InDesign also typically command lower compensation.
-Most people experienced in Editing also know Technical Writing.
+Research and Adobe InDesign also typically command lower compensation.
+For most people, competency in Editing indicates knowledge of Technical Writing.